chrisb3275/catalyst-center-templates/README.md

 # Catalyst Center Templates

-A comprehensive collection of templates and automation scripts for Cisco Catalyst Center (DNA Center) with a modern web interface.
+An internal web application for Cisco Engineering teams to view, manage, and download Catalyst Center templates.
+This tool provides a centralized repository for sharing and accessing network configuration templates across your engineering organization.

 ## 🌐 Live Demo